Funding For Lending Scheme Mortgages

 Borrowers requiring a higher loan-to-value can find a three-year fixed rate of 4.64 percent from Yorkshire Building Society.
 This mortgage includes a £495 fee but also offers a rebate incentive of £500 upon completion of the mortgage.

-Borrowers are even permitted to make overpayments of up to ten percent of their mortgage advances.
+Borrowers can even make overpayments of up to ten percent of their mortgage advances.
 Brokers are pleased that lenders are reducing fixed rates on even these high loan-to-value mortgages.

-When the credit crisis hit five years ago, homebuyers with little money for deposits found themselves out of luck.
-Things are becoming easier for them because fixed-rate, 95 percent loan-to-value mortgages are once again available.
+When the credit crisis hit five years ago, homebuyers with little money for deposits were out of luck.
+Things are becoming easier for them now that fixed-rate, 95 percent loan-to-value mortgages are once again available.

-Hanley Economic Building Society is offering a 5.49 percent fixed-rate for a five-year mortgage with up to 95 percent loan-to-value.
-A £200 fee is required but overpayments can be made of up to ten percent of the mortgage balance.
+Hanley Economic Building Society is offering a 5.49 percent fixed rate for a five-year mortgage with up to 95 percent loan-to-value.
+A £200 fee is required, but overpayments of up to ten percent of the mortgage balance can be made.

 Where To Shop

-Homebuyers should review the fixed-rate mortgages from Halifax, HSBC, and Santander, the major providers of this financing.
+Homebuyers should review the fixed-rate mortgages from Halifax, HSBC, and Santander, the primary providers of this financing.
 Santander purchased Bradford & Bingley, Alliance & Leicester, and Abbey National.
-Nationwide should also be reviewed because member-owned financial organizations like this are offering an increasing number of mortgages especially for first-time homebuyers.
+Nationwide should also be reviewed because member-owned financial organizations like this are offering an increasing number of mortgages, especially for first-time homebuyers.

 Lloyds Banking Group is also doing its part to help people get on the property ladder.
 The bank that runs Halifax, Bank of Scotland, and Lloyds TSB plans to help 60,000 people purchase their first homes this year.

-A lofty goal considering this is a 20 percent increase from the number of first-time homebuyers the bank lent to during 2011.
-For borrowers who can make deposits that are significantly larger than ten percent, Lloyds will reduce the rates on its best fixed-rate mortgages.
+This is a lofty goal considering the bank lent to 20 percent more first-time homebuyers in 2011.
+Lloyds will reduce the rates on its best fixed-rate mortgages for borrowers who can make deposits significantly larger than ten per cent.
 Current homeowners with substantial home equity will also benefit from lower fixed rates.

 Lloyds also plans to offer new products, which representatives refer to as “innovative.”
 These will enable people to get onto the housing ladder with only five percent deposits.
 Lloyds is a huge supporter of the governmental NewBuy scheme that enables first-time buyers with small deposits to purchase designated new-build properties.